 As you plan your big move across the country, consider hiring a professional moving company to give you time to explore some spooky locations—it’s the perfect season, after all!
 Get ready to have your hair on your skin standing straight up as you become part of your own ghost story.
 These destinations are not for the easily frightened because these spooky locations give you something real to be scared of.

 Sometimes one haunted house isn’t enough to get the hairs on your skin standing, so how about three?
-Nightmare at 3008 is a haunted house complex consisting of three unique attractions.
+Nightmare at 3008 is a haunted house complex in Alabama consisting of three unique attractions.
 You can spend a few hours wandering through the attractions, and even the bravest of the bunch will find a reason to scream.
 It costs $25 per person to enter.

 You may need to go to a real hospital to calm your nerves after experiencing Lester Hospital.
 Located in Lester, his abandoned hospital has been the site of some disturbing stories.
 This Halloween, relive those stories in a tour of the hospital, where you’ll encounter actors who bring the scary stories to life.